damianhakert/damianhakert.github.io/source/posts/2016-07-07-trends-version-control-innersourcing.html.md

 We’re starting a series of posts that explore existing and growing trends in version control.
 This week we’re looking at innersourcing.

-As a follow-up/update to [a post we did innersourcing back in 2014][post-2014], we’ll be looking at what innersourcing is, who’s using it, and how it’s solving some of the biggest problems enterprise developers face.
+As a follow-up/update to [a post we did on innersourcing back in 2014][post-2014], we’ll be looking at what innersourcing is, who’s using it, and how it’s solving some of the biggest problems enterprise developers face.

 <!-- more -->